 Registration

-While inside the United States, international students and scholars should carry a document that demonstrates your evidence of registration.
+While inside the United States, international students and scholars and dependents should carry a document that demonstrates their evidence of registration.

 Is this a new requirement?
 No. See INA 264 [8 USC 1304].

 What documents can I use as evidence of registration?
-International students and scholars will usually have a Form I-94 or an EAD card.
+International students and scholars and dependents will usually have a Form I-94 or an EAD card.
 See 8 CFR Part 264.
 If you choose to carry an Form I-94, you will need to print a hard copy of an electronic Form I-94 to satisfy this requirement.
 See 8 CFR 1.4(f).
 A foreign passport with an admission stamp is also evidence of registration.
-However, since most international students and scholars are admitted to the United States without an admission stamp and carrying a passport daily may increase the possibility of it getting lost, we do not recommend that international students and scholars carry their passports as evidence of registration.
+However, since most international students and scholars and dependents are admitted to the United States without an admission stamp and carrying a passport daily may increase the possibility of it getting lost, we do not recommend that you carry your passports as evidence of registration.
 It could be helpful to also carry an electronic I-20, DS-2019, or I-797 approval notice to further demonstrate your nonimmigrant status.

 Other documents